AdvaniaSE/PowerShellFundamentals/03. Update Help Documentation/Detailed.md

 ## Lab 03.
 Detailed - Update Help Documentation

-**In order to be able to update all available help files, for all your modules, you need to start your powershell console as Admin.**
+**In order to be able to update all available help files, for all your modules, you need to start your powershell console as Administrator.**

 You can find all commands related to help in PowerShell by running the command